henry-luo/mark/docs/mark-model.md

 Besides the above POJO behaviors, there are some additional prototype functions defined to work with the data model:

 - `length()`: returns the number of content items stored in the Mark object.
+- `contents()`: returns the list of content items stored in the Mark object.
 - `parent()`: returns the parent object of current Mark object.
+- `source(options)`: shorthand for stringifying the Mark object.
+- `text()`: returns a string, which is the concatenation of all descendant text content items.
 - `filter(callback, thisArg)`: similar to JS `Array.prototype.filter` that iterates through the content items.
 - `map(callback, thisArg)`: similar to JS `Array.prototype.map` that iterates through the content items.
 - `reduce(callback)`: similar to JS `Array.prototype.reduce` that iterates through the content items.